redwarewolf/nodeJS-utils/README.md

 The first parameter contains the route
 The second parameter contains the logic that will be run from the controller.

+The complete route will be a GET on /api/v1/users

 ### Controller

 The controller's only function is to call the services that will run to list our model.